Privacy and Security Training Games for Employees

 According to elearning experts, “Learners recall just 10% of what they read and 20% of what they hear…But learners remember 90% if they do the job themselves, even if only as a simulation.”

-In our Spot the Risks game pictured below, trainees are asked to put their understanding of HIPAA into practice by identifying HIPAA violations in a hospital setting.
+In our Spot the Risks security awareness game pictured below, trainees are asked to put their understanding of HIPAA into practice by identifying HIPAA violations in a hospital setting.
 Feedback is given about each violation so trainees will learn to be on the lookout for HIPAA concerns as part of their day-to-day routine.

 In another version of Spot the Risks, users must identify privacy and security risks in a typical office setting.
 Again, users will receive feedback for each risk they identify so they will learn why certain scenarios can be problematic.

 In our game, Secure Workspaces, users will learn to recognize items that could contain confidential data and must be secured before leaving a work station unattended.
-By playing this game, users will be more likely to think twice before leaving an unencrypted USB drive laying out when they leave their desk.
+By playing this security awareness game, users will be more likely to think twice before leaving an unencrypted USB drive laying out when they leave their desk.

-You can further encourage employees to make better data security choices by creating a competition within the office or by offering rewards for those that score the most points in the games.
+You can further encourage employees to make better data security choices by creating a competition within the office or by offering rewards for those that score the most points in the cyber security games.
 Anything that will create a sense of fun and playfulness will break good data security practices out of a tedious obligation mentality to become instinctive behavior.

 Simply “training” someone, will not necessarily yield the desired behavioral changes.
 People must care and understand that their actions as an individual are meaningful to their organization.
 A training program that has many dimensions including stories, interactivity, and real-life scenarios has a greater chance of preparing employees to make the right decisions about privacy and data security.